bonitasoft/bonita-doc/md/define-business-data-model.md

 :::

 ::: info
 Studio relies on h2 to provide database for testing (you can use other types of databases such as Oracle, PostgreSQL, MySQL and SQL Server for production).
-Studio provides two database schemas: one for Bonita Engine and one dedicated to BDM.
+Studio provides two database schemas: one for the Bonita Engine and one dedicated to BDM.
 You can view the tables create in the h2 BDM database by clicking in the Studio menu on **Development > Business Data Model > Browse data (h2 console)...**.
 In the h2 console (a web interface) you can see that a table named "CLAIM" was created.
 You can run an SQL query such as `SELECT * FROM CLAIM` that should returns an empty result as we don't have any data yet.
 :::

 Now you have a fully functional business data management model.
 Your are ready to move to the next chapter and start populating the database with data collected by the process.